brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 3. **Quantized Gradient Communication for ZeRO (qgZ)**: replaces the gradients reduce-scatter collective, by doing (1) block-based quantization of gradients to `INT4` during communication to reduce the communication size, and recovering the full precision before the reduction operator to preserve training accuracy.

 ZeRO++ is particularly relevant for clusters with a low-latency network where collective communications are responsible for a large fraction of the overall runtime.
 It is also important for executions with a small batch size per GPU, where the memory increase of **qgZ** has no impact on scaling.

-We will see in this post that finding the optimal parallelism hyperparameters is a hard problem.
-This is a resources allocation problem across the 3D volume in the data, parameters and layers (pipeline) space.
-It aims at allocating different partitions on that 3D space to different processors, in a way that best balances the compute time or memory across resources.
-In practice, balanced computation yields a low overall runtime, and balanced memory allows for an increase of the maximum model size.

 ## Model and dataset